anusrinagarajan/anusrinagarajan/README.md

 My dream?
 To make an impact.
 A big one.
 And that starts with empowering others, sharing knowledge, and building solutions that matter.

-Passionate about AI, research, or space?
-Let's connect! 💫

 #### 📫 How to Reach Me:

 Email: nagarajananusri@gmail.com